skliff13/DCS_KneeboardMaker/README.md

 ## Running the script

-Once everything is done, the script can be run `main.py` script using your favourite Python3.7 interpreter.
+Once everything is done, the script can be run `main.py` script using your favourite Python3.7 interpreter:

+`>> path/to/your/python main.py`

 Required python packages are listed in `requirements.txt`.
 All these are standard packages and can be easily installed using `pip`.